unixorn/tumult.plugin.zsh/README.md

 ### [Zgenom](https://github.com/jandamm/zgenom)

 Add `zgenom load unixorn/tumult.plugin.zsh` to your `.zshrc` file in the same function you're doing your other `zgenom load` calls in.
-Zgen will handle automatically cloning the plugin for you the next time you do a `zgenom save`.
+Zgenom will handle automatically cloning the plugin for you the next time you do a `zgenom save`.

 ## License